blchinezu/rolist-hosts/README.md

 # rolist-hosts
-Hosts file used to block Romanian ads
+Hosts file used to block Romanian ADS

 ### Source
 The hosts are taken from this Adblock list: [zoso.ro/pages/rolist.txt](https://www.zoso.ro/pages/rolist.txt)